jwde/lungcancerDL/final_code/README.md

 Running the kernels:

-    Lungs: everything for lungs lives in the lungdl folder
+    Lungs: everything for lungs except for HOG lives in the lungdl folder

         With Docker installed, launch our container by running start.sh